Blog

 }

-As you can see, each method has his own State Machine so the compilated code is complex and which require a lot of resources to run.
+As you can see, each method has its own State Machine, so the compiled code is complex and requires a lot of resources to run.

 How could we improve this code?
-If we look at theses methods there is only one asynchronous code so we can remove all the others just by removing the await keyword and by returning the tasks.
-Here what's we got:
+If we look at these methods there is only one piece of asynchronous code, so we can remove all the others just by removing the await keyword and by returning the tasks.
+Here is what we get:

 private async void Button_Click(object sender, RoutedEventArgs e)